Search

 Recommended Grace After Meals for Noahides:

-A longer Grace After Meals for Noahides may be recited instead, after a filling meal, as a prayer of thanks to G-d.
-The following two paragraphs, arranged by Rabbi Moshe Weiner of Jerusalem, are recommended:
+A longer Grace After Meals for Noahides may be recited instead, after a filling meal.
+As a prayer of thanks to G-d, the following two paragraphs, arranged by Rabbi Moshe Weiner of Jerusalem, are recommended:

 (To order cards with this Grace After Meals, Click Here.)